What is Gestational Diabetes? Everything You Need to Know

 Causes and Risk Factors

-Gestational diabetes is primarily the result of hormonal changes that occur during pregnancy.
+It is primarily the result of hormonal changes that occur during pregnancy.
 These changes can make the body less sensitive to insulin, a condition known as insulin resistance.
 As a result, glucose levels can rise.
 Though the exact cause is not fully understood, several factors may increase the risk of developing gestational diabetes.

 • Age: Women over the age of 25 are at a higher risk.